n-Photon Compton Scattering Process

 func(psp)

-If we want, we can benchmark the execution speed too:
+We can benchmark the execution speed too:

 using BenchmarkTools